musashi-7430251/EuclideanPH1/README.md

 point_cloud_to_analyse.csv

+# Input file
+This software takes input in the form of a csv file.
+Your csv file will either consist of 2 columns of numbers corresponding to the x and y co-ordinates of your points or will consist of 3 columns of numbers corresponding to the x,y and z co-ordinates of your points.

 # How to use the 2D file.
-You will need to make changes to lines 417 and 418 of Final_algorithm_2D.cpp.
+You will need to make changes to lines 365 and 366 of Final_algorithm_2D.cpp.
-On line 417 you will need to change the number of neighbors.
+On line 365 you will need to change the number of neighbors.
-On line 418 you will need to replace the file name with the name of the CSV file you want to use.
+On line 366 you will need to replace the file name with the name of the CSV file you want to use.

 To compile, you will need to type